Skip to content

 Scene 2 - Supernova

 The premiere of Supernova earlier this year at the Berlin Film Festival.
 The auditorium full of young audiences watches breathlessly.
 Director Tamar van den Dop brings tears to her eyes with happiness.
 Over two months later, the anticlimax comes with the Dutch cinema release of this expressively designed coming-of-age story.
 Despite rave reviews and plenty of pre-publicity, the counter remains stuck at 2,600 visitors.
 That is enough to cry about, were it not for the fact that we are already used to it.
-In 't Hoogt, the distributor reveals that he had considered not releasing the film, but yes, there were already contracts and good relationships have to be nurtured.
+In 't Hoogt, the distributor reveals that he considered not releasing the film, but yes, there were already contracts and good relations must also be nurtured.
 No one seems to have a real solution.

 Scene 3 - Exit cinema